Joan Baldoví

 Baldoví served as a local councillor for his hometown of Sueca for 14 years.
 He served as Mayor for the 2007 to 2011 term.
 He resigned from the council in January 2014, citing the difficulty of serving as a local and national politician simultaneously.

 During his time in Congress, Baldoví attracted attention after removing his shirt and tie to reveal a t-shirt protesting against bankers.
-He called for changes in the electoral system to remove electoral thresholds, a Freedom of information act and conducted experiments in direct democracy.
+He called for reforms to the electoral system, a Freedom of information act and conducted experiments in direct democracy.